ArturMarschenkulov/JadeFrame/README.md

 - Member variables should be in `snake_case`, but with a `m_` prefix.
 - Functions and member functions should be in `snake_case`.
 - For more complex classes, one should use Descriptor structs on constructors.

+That is very useful, because in case there is no syntax highlighting available for whatever reason, one can always know the kind of the symbol.
 ## Coding convention
 - trailing return type
 - use of own datatypes, especially primitive ones `i32`, `u8`, etc.